 The Spanish department offers a course of study that prepares its majors to teach Spanish at the elementary and secondary level.
 Students interested in becoming licensed to teach Spanish, K-12, should plan to complete the major and should consult with the Education department about certification requirements.

 The Spanish department strongly advises majors and minors to participate in off-campus programs in Latin America or Spain to fulfill program requirements and complement departmental offerings.
 Non-majors with sufficient linguistic preparation are also encouraged to participate in sponsored programs.
-Lawrence University offers a variety of off-campus courses in various disciplines, such as Biology, Government, Art, History, and Music.
-Please contact the department chair or the off-campus programs office for additional information.
+Lawrence University offers a variety of off-campus courses in various disciplines, such as Biology, Psychology, Government, Art, History, Music, etc. Please contact the department chair or the off-campus programs office for additional information.

 At the beginning and intermediate levels, courses are numbered to indicate relative difficulty.
 Courses numbered 101-201 are primarily language courses and require the least proficiency in Spanish.
 They introduce students to the most important grammatical concepts and linguistic skills, making gradual progress to an intermediate level of competency.
 Any SPAN 200-level class satisfies the General Education Requirement in Foreign Language Competency.
 SPAN 202 is a gateway course to advanced offerings in the major.
 It provides intensive practice in the linguistic and analytic skills that students will need to succeed in subsequent classes.
-Courses numbered in the 300s provide linguistic development through the study of specific academic subjects.
-They introduce the student to the analyses of literature and film, advanced grammatical concepts, and phonetics.
-The 400-level courses provide continued practice in linguistic and academic skills through the exploration of a variety of cultural, political, artistic and literary topics.
+Courses numbered in the 300s provide linguistic development through the study of specific academic subjects (literature, media, linguistics).
+They introduce the student to the analyses of literature, film, media, and advanced grammatical concepts.
+The 400-level courses provide continued practice in linguistic and academic skills through the exploration of a variety of cultural, socio-political, artistic and literary topics.
 Courses at the 500-level are seminars for advanced majors.
 They explore a variety of topics and materials pertinent to our faculty’s fields of research and expertise.
 Students are expected to participate fluently in high-level academic discussions and produce superior scholarly work appropriate for this last stage in their education.

 Capstone courses (600s) allow students to delve into highly advanced topics that connect with the contents of SPAN 500-level courses.
 They bring together all the areas of knowledge and proficiency in order to research a particular issue in depth.
 Other tutorial studies and independent projects can be pursued in courses numbered in the 390s and 590s, subject to faculty availability and approval by the chair of the department.